Izzy78745/obsidian-notes/APE UNIT 2.1.md

 	- ##### Then he made up Sola Scriptura meaning scripture alone and that the final authority was the bible and not the papacy.
 Then he made the 95 thesis and then nailed it on the door.
 Then the printing press actually spread it across the HRE and a lot of people agreed with him.
 Then the Church officals denounced him as a heritic and brought him before "The Diet of Worms" saying to denounce his claims and basically just said no.

 - ## John Calvin
-	- ##### One of the things this guy did was systematize the Protestant doctrine, in which he named The Institutes of the Christian Religion.
+	- #####One of the things this guy did was systematize the Protestant doctrine, in which he named The Institutes of the Christian Religion.
 		- His first doctrine was Predestination- It stated that God had decided from before the world was even created, who would be saved or go to hell.
 And therefore Salvation and Damnation was not of human choice but of God's choice
-		- The second was called Elect- The elect were those who God chose to save and had no c
+		- The second was called Elect- The elect were those who God chose to save and had no choice in the matter, and could never lose their salvation.